icopy-site/awesome/docs/awesome/awesome-sustainable-technology.md

 - [OpenEI](https://openei.org) - A knowledge-sharing online community dedicated to connecting people with the latest information and data on energy resources from around the world.

-## Emissions and Footprint of Resources
+## Emissions and Ecological Footprint

 ### Carbon Footprint